 There are several reports online that propane is not as safe as other types of gas.
 As a homeowner that is concerned about safety, should this concern you?
-While all gas used for fuel is potentially fatal, the way that propane is stored makes it one of the safest gas types on the residential market.
+While all gas used for fuel is potentially fatal, propane is different.
+The way that storage method of propane makes it one of the safest gas types on the residential market.

-At Northwest Propane Gas Company, we understand that homeowners need to be educated about this gas in order to feel safe when having it installed in their homes.
-Detailed below, several helpful facts about propane safety are listed to help you feel confident about your next propane gas refill.
+At Northwest Propane Gas Company, we understand that we need to educate homeowners about this gas to feel safe when having it installed in their homes.
+Detailed below, there are several helpful facts about propane safety.
+This list can help you feel confident about your next propane gas refill.

 Is Being Colorless and Odorless a Bad Idea?

 When you see pro-natural gas literature online, one of the main points of contention is that natural propane gas has no color or odor.
-However, what this type of information fails to point out is that all residential propane has a scent added to it to make it detectable.
-Furthermore, the equipment associated with propane used in homes is produced under rigid standards.
+However, what this type of information fails to mention is that all residential propane has a scent added to it to make it detectable.
+Furthermore, the equipment associated with propane has rigid standards.